Andrej Plenković: President of the Croatian Democratic Union

 Plenković was elected president of the HDZ on 17 July 2016, in a sign it was distancing itself from ultra-conservative elements.
 In the 2016 parliamentary election, he led his party to an unexpected victory.
-The opposition SDP-led People's Coalition conceded defeat after winning only 54 seats in Parliament.
-Its leader, former prime minister Zoran Milanović, ruled out running for reelection to his party's chairmanship, effectively also ruling out any possible attempts to form a governing majority, thus allowing the HDZ to begin talks with the Bridge of Independent Lists (Most), its junior partner in the outgoing government led by the non-partisan prime minister Tihomir Orešković.
-Most set out seven conditions for entering into a government with any party and Plenković began discussions lasting several weeks with Most representatives.
-Plenković also held talks with the 8 representatives of national minorities, as HDZ and Most would not have a majority without their support.
+The opposition-led People's Coalition conceded defeat after winning only 54 seats in Parliament.
+Its leader, former Prime Minister Zoran Milanović, ruled out running for reelection to his party's chairmanship, effectively also ruling out any possible attempts to form a governing majority, thus allowing the HDZ to begin talks with the Bridge of Independent Lists.
+The Bridge was in a coalition with the HDZ in the outgoing government led by non-partisan Prime Minister Tihomir Orešković, who lost a vote of no confidence.
+The Bridge set out seven conditions for entering into a government with any party and Plenković began discussions lasting several weeks with their representatives, who later gave in on some demands.
+He also held talks with the eight representatives of national minorities.
 Over the next few weeks several other parties, including the Croatian Peasant Party (HSS), proceeded to give their support to a government led by Plenković.
-However, it is widely viewed that HSS chairman Krešo Beljak agreed to give Plenković the support of his five party's MPs and "100 days of peace before turning into the sharpest opposition" in order to calm tensions resulting from a dispute between him and HSS MEP Marijana Petir, who had called for HSS to enter the centre-right government to be formed by HDZ and Most instead of remaining a part of the People's Coalition as an opposition party.
+However, it is widely viewed that HSS chairman Krešo Beljak, who was leaning center-left, agreed to give Plenković the support of his five party's MPs and "100 days of peace before turning into the sharpest opposition" in order to calm tensions resulting from a dispute between him and HSS MEP Marijana Petir, who had called for HSS to enter the centre-right coalition instead of remaining a part of the People's Coalition as an opposition party.
 The dispute escalated and Beljak proceeded to suspend over 100 members of the party, including Petir.
-Plenković further received the support of the Bandić Milan 365 party, one out of two Croatian Party of Pensioners MPs and one former member of Human Blockade.
+Plenković also received the support of the Bandić Milan 365 party.
 He formally received 91 signatures of support from MPs on 10 October 2016, far more than the necessary 76, and presented them to President Kolinda Grabar-Kitarović, who named him prime minister-designate and gave him thirty days time until 9 November to form a government.